element-hq/element-web/docs/review.md

 * Avoid force pushing to a PR after first round of review
 * Use merge commits when landing
 * PR author merges after review (assuming they have write access)
-* Assign issues only when in progress (don’t overly assign things so it’s clear that anyone on the team can pick up)
+* Assign issues only when in progress to indicate to others what can be picked up

 ## Design and Product Review